Gr33nCamper/Paul-s-Website/YRS/2024/SPR/MR.md

 It's really foggy this morning.
 7:20 might be my earliest pickup so far

 KP4 and Cane's Pt2 will happen soon enough relax bruh

+Watched some CoryxKenshin COD zombies and Black OPs III gameplay, I could vicariously feel the pressure as waves kept coming and there were runners and super zombies.
+Ended up taking a nap around 3p and getting up at almost 6p but I was refreshed.
+Lemongrass chicken bento from Trip and Kathleen was delicious.

+&nbsp;

+&nbsp;

+&nbsp;

+**Mar 21, 2024**

+LET'S GOOOOO.
+LAST 7A SHIFT OF WI24.
+GOOD RIDDANCE TO THESE EARLY MORNING SHIFTS.
+THEY WON'T BE MISSED.

+I'd rather not have someone chew me out when I'm late as if that's the only that should matter to me in my life.
+I acknowledge I messed up however I don't know if you're aware, but I happen to care about quite a few other things besides my Triton Transit job.
+But I'll still try to get up earlier next quarter.
+And maybe I'll just go to Geisel.
+Actually, that's probably not gonna happen on Mondays and Fridays since my shifts are at 9a.
+But having peaceful morning time is great.
+And I'd enjoy them a lot more when I can do DT at those hours and then listen to chill lofi piano or guitar w/o having to be pestered for relief pickups like please no bruh.
+Just ask someone else.

+Good news is today I don't have any pickups.
+So I'm hoping I won't get bothered by more than two or three relief pickups or random duties like refueling.
+Best case scenario is that they don't ask me to do anything for 4 hrs which would be awesome since I didn't feel like doing anything anyway.
+But that's unlikely.
+One can still hope though